Linuxfabrik/lfops/roles/fail2ban/README.md

 ## Requirements

 * Optional: The `apache-*` jails read the Apache logs below `/var/log/httpd/`.
+* Optional: The `nextcloud` jail reads `fail2ban__jail_nextcloud_logpath`.
+On SELinux systems, fail2ban may only read files labeled as logs, which is why the `nextcloud` role writes the Nextcloud log to `/var/log/nextcloud/` instead of the data directory. fail2ban does not start while the log file is missing.
 * Optional: The `portscan` filter matches the kernel log of an iptables firewall that logs denied packets, as fwbuilder generates it, read through the systemd journal.
 Without such a firewall the jail never bans.